 The Kellys directory for 1899 states that the Wing Primitive Methodist chapel was built in 1847 and seated 200.
 This building is still in existence (at 11a Church Street) and is now a private residence.
 The 1851 Ecclesiastical Census lists confirms the erection date for this Primitive Methodist Connection chapel in Wing (total daily attendance 437 plus 47 Sunday School scholars – the evening attendance was technically more than the total sittings available which suggests that this was a popular chapel), and the existence of a second Primitive Methodist chapel erected in 1844 (total attendance 13 out of 40 sittings, although the average for the previous 12 months had been 30, with no exclusive building).

 The 1911 Kellys directory tells us a separate Primitive Methodist chapel was built in Crafton in 1889 – according to Wing As It Was the COLLINS family were the main benefactors of this chapel.
-The Crafton chapel closed in 1968, and part of the facade is still standing within the grounds of Rose Cottage (see photo above).
+The Crafton chapel closed in 1968.
+It was subsequently converted into a lean-to (see photo in 1999 on the Primitive Methodist Ancestors website) within the grounds of Rose Cottage, and the facade then rebuilt in more recent times in a similar design to the original building (see photo above).

 Wing’s Primitive Methodist chapels fell into the Aylesbury circuit, and surviving records are mostly held at the Centre for Buckinghamshire Studies in Aylesbury (however the Bedfordshire and Luton Archives and Records Service holds the minutes for 1874 to 1899, ref MB 1623, and a collection list taken by the Stewkley Primitive Methodist circuit for their missionaries in 1931, ref MG 1555).
 The records held at CBS include the Church Street chapel’s register of marriages from 1902 to 1983 (ref NMP/401 – you can also order a lookup transcript) and various miscellaneous deeds and accounts for the Crafton chapel dating from 1920 to 1973.

 The Eureka Partnership has transcribed baptisms from 1844 to 1905 from the Aylesbury circuit and have kindly given permission to publish extracts of Wing people.
 They have also transcribed baptisms for the High Wycombe circuit which includes a couple of relevant entries: